auth-global/self-documenting-cryptography/README.md

 At the time the paper was written, whether or not full homomorphic encryption was even possible was still an open question.
 Surprisingly, FHE does exist, which seems to rule out many or most practical use cases for a truly unobfuscatable program property in the sense of Barak et al.

-### Minimum Obfuscation Overhead

 Cracking a password hash is a rather costly endeavor that is particularly sensitive to inefficiency.
 For this reason, cryptoacoustics need not rely a notion of "unobfuscatable" that is as stringent as found in Barak et al.

-What is crucial is the _minimum obfuscation overhead_, that is, the overhead represented by the most efficient tag obscuration attack available on a tagging construction.
-My guess is that this minimum obfuscation overhead must be at least two orders of magnitude to sort of be minimally viable in the case of slow password hashing.

-Of course, if one is uploading a password hash to a botnet to be cracked, there are relatively simple techniques that will keep the tag out of a dump of the string constants inside the blob of executable code.
-These techniques often impose little or no runtime cost.

-However, even though these types of obfuscation techniques might be able to slow down many good reverse engineers for days, they will eventually yield to competent reverse engineering.
-To be a legitimate tag obscuration attack, it must be secure against the best reverse engineers on their best days.

-In the case of PHKDF, it is intended that once one understands how the provided SHA256 implementation works, that it should be relatively easy for a reverse engineer to simply watch what inputs are fed into that implementation.
-This suggests that some form of encryption that is homomorphic on SHA256 is a required component of a truly secure tag obscuration attack.

-Since full homomorphic encryption (FHE) exists, the required component can presumably be constructed for any cryptographic hash function, not only SHA256.
-Fortunately the overhead of even state-of-the-art FHE is currently much too high for deployment as a practical tag obscuration attack.
-However, such an attack need not depend on a particular FHE framework, and need not depend on any FHE framework whatsoever.

-If a hypothetical tag obscuration attack imposes a 100x overhead on the overall password cracking process, it will probably never be used in practice.
-A weak-ish password that costs $100 to crack would then cost $10,000 to crack.
-That provides an $9900 incentive to either insource the attack or to disclose the target to the cracker.

-Even in the case that cracking attacks are carried out using a botnet or other stolen computing resources, cutting the guessing rate by two orders of magnitude still represents a significant opportunity cost.

-At 10x overhead, you might start to see a few oddball cases where people are willing to employ tag obfuscation techniques, but I would expect such an approach to remain rather niche.
-In this scenario, I believe that a cryptoacoustic construction would likely remain reasonably effective at spreading a message, even if that particular construction would not appear to be cryptoacoustically viable going forward.

-At a 4x cost multiplier, you might actually start to see the adoption of tag obfuscation technology by password crackers.
-If that cost multiplier approaches 1x, then tag obscuration becomes essentially free, and I would expect the attack to be widely adopted by nefarious password crackers.
-This would represent a total failure of the primary objective.
-However, such a failure would not represent a total failure for the overall effort.
-Such an attack would almost certainly provide real insight into the research program for cryptoacoustics.

-A slow password hash function is probably a best-case scenario for cryptoacoustics.
-With sufficient key stretching, 100x overhead is likely more than enough to dissuade most anybody from deploying a practical attack.
-Without key stretching, say a single application of HMAC or HKDF, deploying an attack with an 1000x or greater overhead might not be out of the question in other applications.
+What is crucial is _cryptoacoustic advantage_, which seems to be (nearly) synonymous with _cryptoacoustic efficiency_ and _minimum obfuscation overhead_.

+As mentioned before, +20 dB would probably be enough to make slow password hashing cryptoacoustically viable, but other applications may need more like +60 dB or more.

 For example, the Seguid Protocol is HKDF-SHA512 that specifies constant salt and info parameters.
-Correspondingly, the Seguid Protocol uses these parameters as cryptoacoustic tags, narrating itself in an attempt to help out any reverse engineer who is examining code that implements the Seguid Protocol contextualize what they are looking at.
+Correspondingly, the Seguid Protocol uses these parameters as cryptoacoustic tags, narrating itself in an attempt to help out any reverse engineer who is examining such implementations contextualize what they are looking at.

 Since the Seguid Protocol applies no key stretching, millions of hashes can be computed per second.
-Thus the most efficient tag obscuration attack may need to impose 100,000x overhead or more in order to be truly effective in this scenario.
+Thus the most efficient tag obscuration attack may need to impose 1,000,000x overhead or more in order to be truly effective in this scenario.
 For this reason, slow password hashing seems to be a best-case scenario for the application of cryptoacoustics.

 Thus the point of _cryptoacoustic repetition_ as employed by PHKDF and the G3P is to reduce the minimum obfuscation overhead that is required of a "small" cryptoacoustic construction in order for a larger protocol that depends on it to be viable.